K2Ratus/notepad/readme.md

 `dn.find_pane` has special functions for producing exactly the right focus behaviour for find/replace/gtoto keyboard shorcuts, and these functions are registered in `keyboard.js`.
 Special behaviour when pressing Esc, but when the focus was on the editor, is implemented in `keyboard.js`.

+The rules for cycling and modifying the find history list are a bit fiddly - see the `update_search_history` function for how we choose to make modification.
+The main thing to note is that this function is only called on keydown (with ctrl-up/down) events in the find input, and when using the ctrl-f shortcut to focus on find with a new search string.

 ### Ace editor